 WHY DO COLOSSAL CABLES SOUND SO GOOD?

 The truth is, they don’t “sound” good – it’s your guitar and strings and amp and even choice of pick… and your playing style.
+Remember, cables do not add, they only subtract.
 You are just hearing it all now.
 You removed the proverbial “wet towel” from the front of your speakers.
 You can actually hear everything now!
 So again, you’re not hearing the cables… you are hearing YOU.
 But, since you asked, here are the technical reasons:

 So what does all this technical stuff mean for the player who just wants the best tone they can find?
 It means that playing through a Colossal Cable is the closest thing to hard-wiring your guitar pickups to the input of your amp… but that’s a topic for another day.